-The existing ambient background Daytime noise levels measured at the closest residential and commercial property lines in the vicinity of the project site varied between 62 dBA and 65 dBA, and Nighttime ambient background noise levels varied between 54 dBA and 61 dBA, with the major noise influences in the project area being from traffic noise from Columbia Street, as well as pedestrians and bus idling associated with the Hempstead Transit Center.
+- The existing ambient background daytime noise levels measured at the closest property lines in the vicinity of the project site varied between 62 dBA and 74 dBA, and nighttime ambient background noise levels varied between 56 dBA and 71 dBA, with the major noise influences in the project area being from traffic noise from Charles Lindbergh Boulevard. - The projected (modeled) noise impact levels at the closest property line receptors based on worst case future noise levels from the planned new transformers with both new transformer banks operating simultaneously at maximum capacity, were 15.3 dBA at the closest property line.

-- The projected (modeled) noise impact levels at the closest residential and commercial property line receptors based on worst case future noise levels from the planned new replacement transformers with both new transformer banks operating simultaneously at maximum capacity, were 43.7 dBA at the closest residential property line, and 31.4 dBA at the closest commercial property line. - The modeled worst case cumulative total noise level impacts from the proposed new replacement transformer equipment at the closest residential and commercial property line receptor locations are significantly lower than the existing daytime and nighttime ambient noise levels, and will not result in any perceptible noise increase above existing ambient noise levels. - The modeled future noise impact levels at the closest residential and commercial property line receptor locations are well below the NYSDEC Noise Policy Guideline sound-level limit of 65 dBA, and will be in compliance with the Town of Hempstead Noise Code limits of 65 dBA at residential receiving property lines during the daytime period of 9 am to 10 pm, and 50 dBA at residential receiving property lines during the nighttime period of 10 pm to 9 am, and 65 dBA at nonresidential (e.g., commercial or industrial) receiving property lines at any time.
+- The modeled worst case cumulative total noise level impacts from the proposed new transformer equipment at the closest property line receptor locations are significantly lower than the existing daytime and nighttime ambient noise levels, and will not result in any recordable (<0.1 dBA increase) or perceptible noise increase above existing ambient noise levels. - The modeled future noise impact levels at the closest property line receptor locations are well below the NYSDEC Noise Policy Guideline sound-level limit of 65 dBA, and will be in compliance with the Town of Hempstead Noise Code.

-It is therefore concluded that the proposed transformer replacement upgrades will result in no change to the existing ambient noise levels at the closest residential and commercial property lines in the project area, and that the proposed upgrade will be in compliance with all applicable noise standards and criteria, and all applicable noise code limits.
+It is therefore concluded that the proposed transformers will result in no change to the existing ambient noise levels at the closest property lines in the project area, and that the proposed transformers will be in compliance with all applicable noise standards and criteria, and all applicable noise code limits.